 The messages are exported to the newly created PST.
 After this, you can copy and import the messages from the PST back to the server-based mailbox.

 Scenario 2: If the original Microsoft Exchange profile was deleted, modified or lost

-In this case, any accidental deletion of Exchange Server mailbox or any modification to the Exchange profile will orphan the Outlook OST file.
+In this case, any accidental deletion of the Exchange Server mailbox or any modification to the Exchange profile will orphan the Outlook OST file.
 This orphaned OST file is useless as it cannot be synced to extract information.

-The only possible way is to recreate synchronization between Microsoft Exchange Server and outlook OST through the unique MAPI address.
+The only possible way is to recreate synchronization between Microsoft Exchange Server and Outlook OST through the unique MAPI address.